After-Shock/Cloudbox-wiki/Prerequisites.md

    _Note 1: Make sure there is also an A Record for the bare domain (e.g. `@` for host).
 This should be there by default.
 If not, then add it in._

-   _Note 2: If you do not want to use a wildcard entry, you can create an A record for all the subdomains, explicity (see [below](Prerequisites#ii-free-domain-name-via-freenomcom))._
+   _Note 2: If you do not want to use a wildcard entry, you can create an A record for all the subdomains instead (see [below](Prerequisites#ii-free-domain-name-via-freenomcom))._

+   _Note 3: If you have a separate Plex and Feeder setup, you will need to create A Records for both IP addresses (Plex and Feeder boxes) and set them to their respective subdomains._

    Example: For Namecheap.com, go to Domain List > Manage > Advanced DNS > Add New Record > A Record > `*` for Host > Server IP for Value.